anagha-google/s8s-spark-mlops-lab/README.md

 ## 1. About

-REWRITE THIS<br>
 This repo is a hands on lab for [Spark MLlib](https://spark.apache.org/docs/latest/ml-guide.html) based machine learning on Google Cloud, powered by Dataproc Serverless Spark and showcases integration with Vertex AI AIML platform.
 The focus is on demystifying the products and integration (and not about a perfect model), and features a minimum viable end to end machine learning use case.

-<br><br>

 ## 2. Format & Duration
-The lab is fully scripted (no research needed), with (fully automated) environment setup, data, code, notebooks, orchestration, commands, and configuration.
+The lab is fully scripted (no research needed), with (fully automated) environment setup, data, code, commands, notebooks, orchestration, and configuration.
 Clone the repo and follow the step by step instructions for an end to end MLOps experience.
-Expect to spend 5-6 hours to fully understand and execute if new to GCP and the services.
+Expect to spend a minimum of 5-6 hours to fully understand and execute if new to GCP and the services.

 ## 3. Level
 L300 - framework (Spark), services/products, integration

 ## 4. Audience
-The intended audience is anyone with (access to Google Cloud and) interest in the features showcased.
+The intended audience is anyone with (access to Google Cloud and) interest in the usecase, products and features showcased.

 ## 5. Prerequisites
 Knowledge of Apache Spark, Machine Learning, and GCP products would be beneficial but is not entirely required, given the format of the lab.
-Access to Google Cloud is a must.
+Access to Google Cloud is a must unless you want to just read the content.

 ## 6. Goal
 Simplify your learning and adoption journey of our product stack for scalable data science with - <br>